Compassionate Guidance From Dedicated Wrongful Death Lawyers In Greenville

 What are the most common causes of wrongful death?

 Any accident where someone sustains significant injuries is as likely to cause a loss of life as any other.
-In fact, from 2020-2022 there were over 5000 deaths from car accidents across the state.
-Taken together with the number of car crashes at that time, leads to a rate of one death for every 169 accidents.
-That may not sound like a lot, but it is a distinctly difficult moment for families.
+In fact, from 2020 to 2022, there were over 5,000 deaths from car accidents across the state.
+Taken together with the number of car crashes at that time, this leads to a rate of one death for every 169 accidents.
+That may not sound like a lot, but it is a difficult moment for families.

 How long do wrongful death claims take?